Library cards are free of charge. With your library card you can:

 The parent/guardian assumes responsibility for materials borrowed on the card.
 Young people are welcome to use the library's entire collection, subject only to the parent's guidance.

 A person living outside Whatcom County, wishing to use the library for a short term period may have limited borrowing privileges upon paying a fee of $5.00 per month.
-Local History material, reference books, or motor manuals are not included except by special permission.

 An organization or agency may acquire a special library card under the current rules and regulations in effect for individuals.